MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

 ms.date: 05/10/2024
 ---

-# Container Network Observability with Advanced Container Networking Services (ACNS)
+# Container Network Observability with Advanced Container Networking Services

 ## What is Container Network Observability?

-Container Network Observability is a debut feature of the [Advanced Container Networking Services](advanced-container-networking-services-overview.md) suite.
+Container Network Observability is a feature of the [Advanced Container Networking Services](advanced-container-networking-services-overview.md) suite.
 It equips you with next-level monitoring and diagnostics tools, providing unparalleled visibility into your containerized workloads.
 These tools empower you to pinpoint and troubleshoot network issues with ease, ensuring optimal performance for your applications.

 Container Network Observability is compatible with all Linux workloads seamlessly integrating with Hubble regardless of whether the underlying data plane is Cilium or non-Cilium (both are supported) ensuring flexibility for your container networking needs.